-Now, you CAN be eligible for Guarantee Issue rights outside of the Open Enrollment Period.
+Now, you CAN be eligible for Guaranteed Issue rights outside of the Open Enrollment Period.
 However, you always want to use Open Enrollment rights when you can!

 There are instances where you only qualify for Guaranteed Issue Rights.
 Did you recently lose coverage?
 Are you unhappy with your Medicare Advantage trial?

-You might qualify for Guarantee Issue rights if you answer “YES” to any of these questions.
+You might qualify for Guaranteed Issue rights if you answer “YES” to any of these questions.

 Medicare Supplement Open Enrollment Plan Options

 Do you have any pre-existing conditions?
 If “YES,” you need to look at Medigap plans as soon as you get Part B and turn 65.